- Overview

 The project description window allows you to configure various elements of your project.
 This window includes the following tabs: - The "Project" tab, which allows you to enter general information about the project.

-- The "Analysis" tab, which lets you associate one or more analyses with the project and/or a UML model.
+- The "Analysis" tab, which allows you to associate one or more analyses with the project and/or a UML model.

-- The "Data files" tab, which lets you enter information about the data files managed by the application (only available if the project is linked to at least one analysis).
+- The "Data files" tab, which allows you to enter information about the data files used by the application.
+This tab is only available if the project uses an analysis.

 - The "Live Data" tab, which allows you to configure how the data from the data files is displayed in the different editors.